1jour1vin

 Nose

-Soft and smooth on the palate with good density and depth.
-The tannins are refined and give this wine great charm and a very promising future.
+A wine that is soft and supple on the palate, with lovely body and great depth.
+The tannins are refined and lend this wine a great deal of charm, making it highly promising for the future.

 Serve